Top 10 Kantata Alternatives and Competitors for Professional Services Teams in 2026

 2. Certinia PSA

-Certinia - PSA platform
+Certinia - PSA tool

 Certinia is an enterprise professional services automation platform built natively on Salesforce.
 It is designed to unify services delivery, financial management, and customer data within a single system of record.